Noah Graham

 Statistical Mechanics

 This course is a study of statistical mechanics and its applications to a variety of classical and quantum systems.
 It includes a discussion of microstates, macrostates, and entropy, and systematically introduces the microcanonical, canonical, grand canonical, and isobaric ensembles.
 This underlying theory is applied to topics including classical thermodynamics, the equipartition theorem, electromagnetic blackbody radiation, heat capacities of solids, and ideal classical and quantum gases, with a focus on Bose-Einstein condensation and degenerate Fermi systems.
-(PHYS 0202 and PHYS 0212) 3 hrs. lect.
+(PHYS 0202 or PHYS 0218) 3 hrs. lect./1 hr. disc.

 Terms Taught